 Difference Between Isothermal and Adiabatic Process

 An isothermal process is a process that occurs under constant temperature but other parameters of the system can be changed accordingly.
 On the other hand, in an adiabatic process, the heat transfer occurs to keep the temperature constant.
-The main difference between isothermal and adiabatic process is that isothermal process occurs under constant temperature, while, adiabatic process occurs under varying temperature.
+The main difference between isothermal and adiabatic process is that the isothermal process occurs under constant temperature, while, the adiabatic process occurs under varying temperature.
 The work done in an isothermal process is due to the change of net heat content of the system.
 Meanwhile, the work done in an adiabatic process is due to the change in its internal energy.

 Examples of Isothermal Process

 An isothermal process occurs in systems that have some means of regulating the temperature.
 This process occurs in systems ranging from highly structured machines to living cells.
 A few examples of an isothermal process is given below.

 - Changes of state or phase changes of different liquids through the process of melting and evaporation are examples of the isothermal process.

 - One of the examples of the industrial application of the isothermal process is the Carnot engine.
 In this engine, some parts of the cycles are carried out isothermally.

 - A refrigerator works isothermally.
 A set of changes take place in the mechanism of a refrigerator but the temperature inside remains constant.
 Here, the heat energy is removed and transmitted to the surrounding environment.